nattse/signtracking/README.md

 Connect the Arduino and use the IDE to upload *arduino_independence.ino* to the Arduino.
 At this point also note the port the Arduino is on (e.g. COM**1**).
 Plug in the USB camera next and use `v4l2-ctl --list-devices` to get the device number (e.g. /dev/video**2**).
 Then for **device pairs** in *times.config*, enter the camera device number and Arduino port number seperated by a comma.
 Repeat for every camera/Arduino pair you connect to the computer (e.g. 2,1,4,3 > video2, COM1, video4, COM3).

 ## Before each run
 All experiment conditions are set beforehand in the *times.config* file.
-Importantly, ITI (inter-trial inteval) settings in this file are used to generate a list of wait times.
+Importantly, ITI (inter-trial interval) settings in this file are used to generate a list of wait times.
 These wait times are used in two .py scripts, one of which is a training protocol (preconditioning_arduino_ind.py) and the other a testing protocol (conditioning_arduino_ind.py).

 Once video recording has begun, the procedure for either protocols is as follows: